Trails » Tamarack Park Trail

 Length: 1.6 miles

-Exit 25 off Route 80, take Route 206 North, about 5 miles to the traffic light at the intersection of Route 206 and Tamarack Road (Cranberry Deli is on the corner); turn right into Tamarack Road.
-At the end of Tamarack Road, turn left and C.O.
-Johnson Park is on the right.
-Park in the first lot.
-The trailhead is across the street from the parking lot.Trailhead GPS: 40° 40' 57.34" N 74° 74' 44.10" W
+Exit 25 off Route 80, take Route 206 North, about 5 miles to the traffic light at the intersection of Route 206 and Tamarack Road (Cranberry Deli is on the corner).
+Continue through the traffic light, about 1/4 of a mile.
+On the right, you will pass Jones Lane and the entrance to Tamarack Park is on the right.
+If you pass Panther Lake Campground Resort, you've gone too far.
+To reach the trailhead, walk around the fields to the back right portion of the field.Trailhead GPS: 40° 40' 57.34" N 74° 74' 44.10" W

 Tamarack Park is a newly established park, with an anticipated opening of May, 2017.
 Until the park officially opens, hikers are welcome to hike this trail in reverse.
 Written directions provided above will guide visitors to the trailhead at the end of the trail.